MiracleDevs/Paradigm.Services/README.md

 Change log
 ---

+Version `2.0.13`
+- Updated nuget dependencies.
+- Removed dependencies on a parameterless constructor for domain entities.

 Version `2.0.12`
 - Registers the Argument class in the service collection as a singleton if the `ParseArguments<T>` method was called.
 The method should be called before the `UseStartup` or the arguments won't be registered.